Novus-Software-GmbH/interview-react/README.md

 # Sample project for interviews (Angular)

-Run on localhost:4300: `pnpm start`
+Run on localhost:4300: `npm run start`

 # Mock backend

 A simple mock server with two endpoints is built in:

-Run it using `pnpm mock:server`.
+Run it using `npm run mock:server`.

 You can now open `http://localhost:3000/buildings` and `http://localhost:3000/flats`